SamNie2027/SamNie2027/README.md

 ## About
 Quality Assurance Tester @ New England Journal of Medicine | Instructor @ CodeAdvantage

-Undergraduate Sophomore pursuing Computer Science @ Northeastern University
+Undergraduate Sophomore pursuing a B.S. in Computer Science and Cognitive Psychology @ Northeastern University

 Zealous for knowledge to evolve leadership and technical skills.